LAFAYETTE LANCER BAND BOOSTERS

-Section 4.
-The Band Director(s) may veto any action of this organization which, in their opinion, is detrimental to the best interest of the students of Lafayette High School.
-Any impasse as a result of a veto between the Executive Committee and the Band Director(s) may be appealed to the Lafayette High School Principal, or appropriate administrator.
+- Band Directors may veto organization actions deemed detrimental to best interest of Lafayette students.
+Vetoes resulting in impasses between the Executive Committee and Band Directors may be appealed to Lafayette Principal or appropriate administrator.

-Section 6.
-Executive Committee vacancies shall be filled by appointment of the members present and voting at a regular or called meeting of the Executive Committee.
-Executive Committee members shall be appointed for the term of the elected Band Boosters Officers.
+- Midterm vacancies shall be filled by majority election of members present at a regular or special Executive Committee meeting.
+Executive Committee members are appointed for the term of elected Band Booster officers.

-Section 7.
-Successor Executive Committee members appointed under Article VU, Section6, shall serve only through the remaining un-expired term.
-Such person(s) shall be eligible for nomination and election to a full term of office subject to conditions and limitations under Article, Sections 2, 3 and 4.
+- Successor Executive Committee members appointed under Article VI, Section 6, shall serve only through the remainder of the term.
+Such persons shall be eligible for nomination and reelection to a full term of office, subject to conditions and limitations under Article IV, Sections 1, 2 and 3.